From the desk of Robb Wolf

 To summarize: Consuming enough electrolytes can help keep these hormones in healthy ranges.
 To learn more, read the article: How electrolytes and hormones work together.

-Speaking of hormones, magnesium supports healthy levels of estrogen, parathyroid hormone, and vitamin D (yes, a vitamin and a hormone), all three of which are essential for strong bones.
+Speaking of hormones, magnesium can support healthy levels of estrogen, parathyroid hormone, and vitamin D (yes, D is a vitamin and a hormone), all three of which help humans maintain strong bones.

-Your skeleton is mostly calcium, so you need plenty of that mineral.
-Bones also require sodium, potassium, and phosphorous to stay solid and dense.
-Notable too, when we don’t get enough of these electrolytes, our bodies will move electrolytes from bone into our blood to keep our blood electrolyte levels stable — important to keep us functioning in the short-term, but detrimental to bone health in the long-term.
+Your skeleton is mainly calcium, so you need plenty of that mineral for bones.
+Bones also require sodium, potassium, and phosphorus to stay solid and dense.
+Notable too, when we don’t get enough electrolytes, our bodies move them from our bone into our blood.
+This keeps blood electrolytes stable and supports our immediate health, but can be harmful to our long-term bone health.

 To learn more, read the article: How to prevent osteoporosis and improve bone density.

-That should be plenty of info to get you started, but here are three more resources to fine-tune your electrolyte intake:
+That should be plenty of info to get you started, but here are two more resources to fine-tune your electrolyte intake if you want to keep reading:

-If you have questions we didn’t cover here, check out our full library or don’t hesitate to reach out.
-And most importantly — Stay Salty!
+If you have questions we didn’t cover here, check out our full library, or don’t hesitate to reach out.
+Stay Salty!